It's official — it is becoming less necessary for firms to keep all employees under the same roof.

 This familiarity lets you get moving quickly.
 Your team and the outsourcing company can also synchronize much faster.

-Cons of Nearshore Software Development
+Disadvantages of Nearshore Software Development

 The benefits of nearshore outsource software development are there.
 However, it does have its cons.
 To choose the right nearshore software development company, you need to be aware of both.